The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Data Availability

 \section{Data Availability}

-All \textit{JWST} and \textit{HST} data used in this work are available via the Mikulski Archive for Space Telescopes (\url{https://mast.stsci.edu}).
-The reduced, extracted, calibrated and joined 1D spectra for all 14 galaxies, along with a machine readable version of Table \ref{tab:main_results} is available at \url{url}.
+All \textit{JWST} and \textit{HST} data used in this work are available via the Mikulski Archive for Space Telescopes: DOI 10.17909/8acc-5324 (\url{https://mast.stsci.edu}).
+The reduced, extracted, calibrated and joined 1D spectra for all 14 galaxies, along with a machine readable version of Table \ref{tab:main_results} are available at \url{https://github.com/HinLeung622/EXCELS_massive_quiescent}.
 Additional data products are available from the authors upon request.